1i/ebirdus/README.md

 *End to End test* this is where I would like to assert against the Alexa output see alexaResponse.json.
 The problem with E2E tests :
 - Where are they run from, locally, CI or in AWS.
-- How to authenicate to call the lambda.
+- How to authenticate to call the lambda.
+Using local aws token in file loaded via Default strategy.
-- How to call lamdba directly or do I need APIGateway infront.
+- How to call lamdba directly or do I need APIGateway in front. - don't need ApiGateway can call directly.